Patrick-81/NAFABox/doc/Tinkerboard_en.md

 # NAFABox (Nomad Astronomy For All)

+**Warning**
+Tinkerboard is **no longer supported** by NAFABox scripts.
+We do not have enough time to maintain this caret we recommend that you switch to the raspberry pi4B.

+The scripts keep the tags specific to the Tinkerboard but will no longer be systematically tested with it.

-Installation scripts to build a NAFABox.
+#Installation scripts to build a NAFABox.

-CThose scripts are for TinkerBoard (Armbian, Ubuntu) and TinkerBoard S (Armbian, Ubuntu).
+This scripts are for TinkerBoard (Armbian, Ubuntu) and TinkerBoard S (Armbian, Ubuntu).
 Scripts have been tested with Ubuntu Xenial (16.04 LTS) et Ubuntu Bionic (18.04 LTS).
 **Ubuntu Bionic (18.04 LTS)** is highly recommanded